Chicken Pasta Salad with Ramp Vinaigrette

 If you are a ramp fan and lucky enough to get your hands on a nice big bunch, this is the recipe for you!
-This pasta salad with ramps and chicken is the epitome of spring eating to me, light but substantial, and fresh tasting.
+The pasta salad with ramps and chicken is the epitome of spring eating to me, light but substantial, and fresh tasting.
 And, of course, it’s a great showcase for ramps, the wild scallions that only make an appearance in the Spring in certain parts of the country.
 Some of them are used raw in the dressing, and some of them are sautéed and added to the pasta salad — a double punch of ramps!

 The simple green-flecked ramp vinaigrette is a perky, vibrant dressing for this medley of pasta, chicken, and olives.
 It’s an all-in-one meal that is perfect for picnics, potlucks, and toting to the office for a special lunch.
 You might also want to dig into How to Cook with Ramps for more info about these coveted members of the allium (onion) family.
 And when you’re done with this salad, try Simple Ramp Pasta and Spring Ramp and Pea Risotto.